 Understanding ADHD Symptoms & Possible Misdiagnosis

-As a life coach who focuses on helping people with traumas and addictions, I love discussing things that affect how we connect with others and ourselves.
+As a healing and leadership coach who focuses on helping people with traumas and addictions, I love discussing things that affect how we connect with others and ourselves.
 One significant challenge that often keeps people from being fully engaged is Attention-Deficit/Hyperactivity Disorder (ADHD).

 While we sometimes try to make light of it, for example, with jokes like this: